COOLTEBZA/langaugeapi/README.md

-# langaugeapi
+# langaugeAPI
-was trying to change color permanently
+I was trying to change background-color permanently on multiple Elements or Tags.HTML ONLY FOR NOW.